sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Canadian Digital Service:

 - licence all their work as open source and are strong advocates for open source in the GC.
-They had initially planned to lead a re-launch of the GC Developers Exchange (originally launched in 2017) but they are at capacity and cannot proceed.
+They had initially planned to lead a relaunch of the GC Developers Exchange (originally launched in 2017) but they are at capacity and cannot proceed.
 However they have been providing guidance.
 - More recently, applicants to the CDS have mentioned the fact that the COVID Alert app had been released as open source to explain their sudden interest in joining their ranks.

 TBS procurement policy team: